-The natural world spares no place from it’s wrath.
-While disasters occur everywhere, some places are more or less prone to certain kinds than others.
-The state of Ohio is one region where natural disasters like earthquakes, tornadoes, hurricanes, wildfires, and floods are either entirely unlikely or less likely.
-The geography of Ohio is such that it is situated in a fertile nook in the midwest, far enough from coasts and active faults to avoid most risk of hurricane damage or earthquakes, but still within the active tornado zone.
+The natural world spares no place from its wrath.
+While disasters occur everywhere, some places are more or less prone to certain types of disasters than others.
+The geography of Ohio is such that it is situated in a fertile nook in the midwest, far enough from coasts and active faults to avoid most risk of hurricane damage or earthquakes, but is still within the active tornado zone.
 Because of this, the most common natural disasters in Ohio are typically related to tornadoes and flooding.

 A Good Place for Risk

 Ohio, according to Trulia, a U.S based real estate service, has 3 of the top 10 housing markets most removed from “nature’s wrath”.
 This means that when assessing for common disasters and historical disaster data, 3 cities in Ohio (Dayton, Akron, and Cleveland) fare pretty well when it comes to risk for natural disasters like hurricanes, forest fires, floods, tornadoes, and earthquakes.
 While there exists no area completely risk-free from potential disasters, some regions have a lower probability and risk factor than others for certain types of disasters.

 Ohio is at risk for these natural occurrences, just not to the same degree as some of its neighbors.
 City Data has provided statistics proving that Ohio is one of the most average states climate-wise.
 And concerning earthquakes, Ohio History Central states that we haven’t experienced a damaging earthquake since 1986.
 We are extremely lucky in this area, but that doesn’t mean that damage can’t still happen to your home.